jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Alert when it spawns
 	- Squeaks when it moves

-- Add rulebook noise

-- Add the "HOTDOG" noise
-	- Title screen?
-	- Easter egg or hidden button

-- Change scanner success

-# Scanner
-- Prevent read if the hotdog is too burnt or frozen

 # Interface
 - Make the start screen start the game
 	- Try to do a fadeout or something
 	- Trigger the initial day text

-- Add credits

 - Add between level screen
     - Have text here to tell the player how they did